wa120/jqcomp/README.md

      <div id="pkg1" comp="comp1"></div>

-to initialize components

-and catch the view and controller by asynchronous
+to initialize component and catch the view(main.html), controller(main.js) and model (xxx.xxx) by asynchronous

-     view        main.html
-     controller  main.js

-this controller is js file and designed to closure in main.js
+View wirtes width HTML DOM and can use anything server page language create.

+Controller writes width closure method in js file and loads by asynchronous

      (function(comp){